 Verification | |

-The Digital Signature Algorithm (DSA), proposed by NIST (the National Institute of Standards and Technology) in 1991 and published as a DSS (Digital Signature Standard) in 1994, is a modified version of the Schnorr signature and the ElGamal signature which allows shorter signature compared to the ElGamal signature.
+The Digital Signature Algorithm (DSA), proposed by NIST (the National Institute of Standards and Technology) in 1991 and published as the DSS (Digital Signature Standard) in 1994, is a modified version of the Schnorr and ElGamal signature schemes.
+DSA allows for shorter signatures compared to the original ElGamal signature.

-Instead of signing the message \( m \) itself, Samantha signs its fingerprint \( \mathcal{H}(m) \) computed with a public known hash function \( \mathcal{H} \).
-In DSA is the used hash function SHA-1 where \( 1 \leq \mathcal{H}(m) \leq q-1 \).
-One property of a hash function is that the length of the input can be arbitrary long, but the size of the output has a fixed length.
+Instead of signing the message \( m \) itself, Samantha signs its fingerprint \( \mathcal{H}(m) \), which is computed using a publicly known hash function \( \mathcal{H} \).
+In DSA, the hash function used is SHA-1, where \( 1 \leq \mathcal{H}(m) \leq q-1 \).
+One property of a hash function is that the input can be of arbitrary length, but the output always has a fixed length.

 \( \eqalign{ S &= (g^{V_{1}} \cdot v^{V_{2}} \: mod \: p) \: mod \: q &&(v=g^{s}) \\ &= (g^{V_{1}} \cdot (g^{s})^{V_{2}} \: mod \: p) \: mod \: q &&(\mbox{exponent rule}) \\ &= (g^{V_{1}} \cdot g^{s \cdot V_{2}} \: mod \: p) \: mod \: q &&(V_{1} = \mathcal{H}(m) \cdot \sigma_{2}^{-1} \: \mbox{and} \: V_{2} = \sigma_{1} \cdot \sigma_{2}^{-1}) \\ &= (g^{\mathcal{H}(m) \cdot \sigma_{2}^{-1}} \cdot g^{s \cdot \sigma_{1} \cdot \sigma_{2}^{-1}} \: mod \: p) \: mod \: q &&(\mbox{exponent rule}) \\ &= (g^{\mathcal{H}(m) \cdot \sigma_{2}^{-1} + s \cdot \sigma_{1} \cdot \sigma_{2}^{-1}} \: mod \: p) \: mod \: q \\ &= (g^{(\mathcal{H}(m) + s \cdot \sigma_{1}) \cdot \sigma_{2}^{-1}} \: mod \: p) \: mod \: q &&(e \cdot \sigma_{2} \: mod \: q = \mathcal{H}(m) + s \cdot \sigma_{1} \: mod \: q) \\&= (g^{e \cdot \sigma_{2} \cdot \sigma_{2}^{-1}} \: mod \: p) \: mod \: q &&(\sigma_{2} \cdot \sigma_{2}^{-1} \: mod \: q = 1) \\&= (g^{e} \: mod \: p) \: mod \: q \\ &= \sigma_{1} } \)